AmrEidAbdelrahman/IBM-Machine-Learning/README.md

 ## Simple Linear Regression :
 - this is how simple linear regression works
   <br><img src='img/Linear Regression model representation.jpg'><br>
+  s.t seta0 and seta1 are the cooffecient of the fit line

 - Find the best fit <br>
   <img src='img/Linear Regression find the best fit.jpg'><br>

+- pros:
+  - very fast.
+  - no need to parameters tunning
+  - Easy to understand, and highly interpretable.